Shandong Experimental High School: Main campus

 It is situated on Jingshi Road in downtown Jinan.
 It's the oldest campus of the four campuses.
 It has 1-5# teaching buildings, a school library, a laboratory building, a gym and international department building; two basketball courts and a playground.
 The oldest using building is 1# teaching building, it's now used as an office for the important departments of school.
 The newest building is 5# teaching building, it has been used since September 2018.
-There are two gardens in the school, the eastern one called Qin Garden (沁园), the western has a Ascension Monument (登攀碑), names of the students who got international prize.
+There are two gardens in the school, the eastern one called Qin Garden (沁园), the western has an Ascension Monument (登攀碑), names of the students who got international prize.
 Student have to go home every night for the little land.